MehdiJmlkh/Deep-Learning-Course-Homeworks-S2024/README.md

 - **Denoising Diffusion Probabilistic Models (DDPMs)**:
 In this notebook, we will implement both a Denoising Diffusion Probabilistic Model (DDPM) and a Conditional DDPM.
 For more details, please refer to the original [DDPM paper](https://arxiv.org/pdf/2006.11239.pdf).

+### HW5:
+- **DINO**:
+In this assignment, we will use the self-supervised DINO model to extract visual features from satellite imagery.
+These features will be used to train a classifier to predict the presence of solar panels in the images.
+Additionally, we will analyze the transformer's attention maps from the DINO model to estimate the size of the solar panels in positive examples.

 To be completed ...